Greeks in Malta

 Greek immigration was resumed in the 1520s, shortly before the establishment of Hospitaller Malta.
 It comprised mainly refugees from the Ottoman Empire, hundreds or thousands of whom escaped from Rhodes.
-They reestablished the Orthodox colony, presumed to have been placed under the Archbishopric of Ohrid, but also included in their ranks Greek-speaking Latin- and Byzantine-Rite Catholics.
+They reestablished the Greek Orthodox colony, presumed to have been placed under the Archbishopric of Ohrid, but also included in their ranks Greek-speaking members of both the Latin Church and Greek Byzantine Catholic Church.
 Within fifty years, with the onset of Counter-Reformation, the former community was pressured into merging with the latter two.
-By 1600, the Orthodox Greeks had formally abjured, but in various documented cases continued to practice their older rites.
+By 1600, the Eastern Orthodox Greeks had formally abjured, but in various documented cases continued to practice their older rites.
 In tandem, the consolidated community of Catholic Greeks discarded its traditional center in Birgu and moved its base to Valletta, after which it became prone to assimilation into the ethnic mainstream.

-In the 17th century, the Orthodox presence was also reinforced by Ottoman Greeks taken as slaves by the Maltese privateers, some of whom were themselves ethnic Greeks; there were also new waves of Maniots and Aetolians.
+In the 17th century, the Eastern Orthodox presence was also reinforced by Ottoman Greeks taken as slaves by the Maltese privateers, some of whom were themselves ethnic Greeks; there were also new waves of Maniots and Aetolians.
 Though small in numbers, the resulting community participated in the propagation of Greek nationalism and of the "Greek Plan".
 Many local Greeks also supported the French occupation of Malta, which closely preceded a Franco–Ottoman war.
 During the period of British colonization, the Maltese Greek community leader Ioannis Papafis was a sponsor of the Greek War of Independence.
-Greeks affiliated with either Catholicism or Orthodoxy remained present over the following centuries, though the latter community continued to be informally marginalized throughout the 19th century, and are now a small minority.
+Greeks affiliated with either Catholicism or Eastern Orthodoxy remained present over the following centuries, though the latter community continued to be informally marginalized throughout the 19th century, and are now a small minority.